 Dr. Joanna Athanasopoulos Owen was born in California and was raised in Athens, Greece, where she earned her Bachelor’s of Science in Physics from the University of Greece (1987).
 As a NATO Fellow and a University of California President’s Fellow, she continued her studies in her native California where she earned her Master’s of Science in Geophysics (1989), her PhD in Geological Sciences (1993), and her Master’s in Environmental Science and Management (1999).

 Dr. Athanasopoulos Owen has been awarded the Outstanding Teaching Award (UCSB, 1992).
-Further, she has organized a three-day conference on «Off shore Oil Platform Decommissioning» by inviting all the stakeholders involved to participate (UCSB, 1998).
+Further, she has organized a three-day conference on “Off shore Oil Platform Decommissioning” by inviting all the stakeholders involved to participate (UCSB, 1998).
 Dr. Athanasopoulos Owen has been funded by NSF and LLNL with various grants to complete and publish her research and she has been invited to attend and present her findings in many international scientific conferences.
-Recently, Dr. Athanasopoulos Owen participated in the 17th Conference of the National Council for Science and Environment (Washington DC, January 2017), which brought together scientists and policy makers to discuss the integration of Environment and Health.
-In April 2017, Dr. Athanasopoulos Owen was invited to participate in the “Biodiversity for a Livable Climate’ Scenario 300 Conference” (Washington, DC), which focused on regenerative agriculture and ecosystem restoration solutions to address climate change.
+Recently, Dr. Athanasopoulos Owen participated in the 18th Conference of the National Council for Science and Environment (NCSE — Washington DC, January 2018), which brought together scientists and policy makers to discuss the integration of Science, Business, and Education of Sustainable Infrastructure.
+In March 2017, Dr. Athanasopoulos Owen was invited to participate in the “Our Task’s Earth 2100” Conference (Washington, DC), which focused on regenerative agriculture and ecosystem restoration solutions to address the future of soil and food.

 Raised in Europe, Dr. Athanasopoulos Owen was educated in five languages (English, Greek, Spanish, French, Italian), a great attribute when she advises on development projects and she leads field trips domestically and abroad as a freelance consultant.